salah-mohammed/PhoneKit/README.md

 # PhoneKit

-PhoneKit used for make threat with Phonenumber that have differents prefix(00,+,non), make change style of bar easy.
+PhoneKit used for make threat with Phonenumber that have differents prefix(00,+,non), make the threatment easier .
 # Advantages
 * Contain country picker with dial number.
 * You can make custom country picker.